 If you’re a freelance designer, are there any other steps you take when developing your creative briefs?
 Let us know if we missed anything key in the comments!

 Before getting started on your brief, you can use Content Snare to collect all the information you need for clients for discovery.
-All you have to do is use our pre-set template and save yourself loads of time!
+Save yourself loads of time with our pre-set template!